 Skip the Photos of Government Buildings

-You can fined or even arrested for photographing stations, official-looking buildings or military or security buildings.
+You can be fined or even arrested for photographing stations, official-looking buildings or military or security buildings.
 If you aren’t sure, don’t photograph it.

 If You are Stopped by Police